SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 The reflection at this moment morphs from looking like her bright and cheerful friend to the version of herself she hid from her friends.

-"Why do you look so bad?
+"Why do you look so sad?
 What's going on?"
 Twilight asks in a concerning voice.

 *"Pinkie has been hiding how she really is for a long time.
 I'm how she really is.
 I'm Pinkie Pie."*